Presenting… LOTUS, my newest figurative artwork.

 Drawing is a life-long passion for me, a thoroughly relaxing process for creating my new series of figurative works.
 Back to basics.
 Pencil.
 Paper.
 Music and a beautiful muse inspire me.
 I’m looking forward to creating more original artwork in this style and genre.

 This artwork is new to me in many ways.
 LOTUS is the first figurative piece that I’ve created where my model/muse has a tattoo (but not my last).
 LOTUS is also the first in a new media combination of graphite on a beautiful heavyweight archival watercolor paper, resulting in a beautiful skin texture.
 My art is going through a transformation.
 When you look at LOTUS, think of her as life-size.
 And while she’s a drawing, LOTUS shares a commonality with her sister paintings in size and scale.

 Stay tuned for more graphite creations in the works.
 If you’d like to be featured in artwork, consider commissioning me to create a special creation just for you.

 The lotus flower has a lot of symbolism in tattoo form.

 The lotus flower is universally accepted as a symbol of estranged love and the associated empty yearning it entails.
 The lotus often represents birth and beauty.
-The goddess, Laxmi, was born from a lotus that sprang from Vishnu’s forehead and there are many goddess figures that are described to have lotus features.
+The goddess, Laxmi, was born from a lotus that sprang from Vishnu’s forehead; many goddess figures are described to have lotus features.

 For many, the Lotus marks the ending of a dark period in your life that you’ve finally risen above.